-- The Group organised training on road safety throughout the year, which helped to raise safety and risk awareness and improve work practices of our staff; - To enforce safety guidelines and cultivate a professional and responsible driving attitude among captains, the Group has adopted stringent Code of Conduct and captains' guidelines, conducted spot checks and arranged inspection personnel disguised as passengers to make timely reports for any misbehaviour of the captains; - To check the validity of the captains' driving licences half-yearly.
+- The Group organised training on road safety throughout the year, which helped to raise safety and risk awareness and improve work practices of our staff.
+Additional comprehensive trainings were further provided to the Mainland Chinese captains for them to adapt to local traffic regulations and practices as soon as possible; - To enforce safety guidelines and cultivate a professional and responsible driving attitude among captains, the Group has adopted stringent Code of Conduct and captains' guidelines, conducted spot checks and arranged inspection personnel disguised as passengers to make timely reports for any misbehaviour of the captains; - To check the validity of the captains' driving licences half-yearly.
 Also, the Group tries to make sure the captains are physically fit for driving by requesting all captains to return their health condition declarations annually.
 Also, captains with sick leave or traffic accidents records are scrutinised so that the front-line management personnel can pay special attention to the latest health condition of the relevant captains and make appropriate arrangements as early as possible under appropriate circumstances, so as to minimise the chance of occurrence of traffic accidents caused by driver health problems;